 Four additional hub can be attached to the downstream USB ports of the first hub by their host ports as shown in the graphic across.

 This star topology allows you to connect up to 85 devices for charging and syncing from a single computer.

 Alternatively, a simpler daisy-chain arrangement can be used for connecting two hubs, allowing 29 devices to be managed from a single host computer.

-Up to six ThunderSync3-16s can be daisy-chained to a single host computer, allowing data to be transferred at 5Gbps to over 96 mobile devices.
+Using a Thunderbolt host connect USB hub means you can daisy chain up to six ThunderSync3-16s to a single host computer, allowing data to be transferred at 5Gbps to over 96 mobile devices.

 ThunderSync and desktop products